fannie1208/CaNet/README.md

 ## Model and Results

+Our model coordinates two key components 1) an environment estimator that infers pseudo environment labels, and 2) a mixture-of-expert GNN predictor with feature propagation units conditioned on the pseudo environments.

 ## Dataset

 One can download the datasets Planetoid (Cora, Citeseer, Pubmed), Arxiv, Twitch, and Elliptic from the google drive link below:

 https://drive.google.com/drive/folders/1FAPWghoyGp9vzr1xmnndpmLLFS1OgBDa?usp=sharing

+## Dependence

+Python 3.8, PyTorch 1.13.0, PyTorch Geometric 2.1.0, NumPy 1.23.4

 ## Run the codes

-Please refer to the bash script `run.sh` in each folder for running the training and evaluation pipeline.
+Please refer to the bash script `run.sh` in each folder for running the training and evaluation pipeline on six datasets.

 ### Citation